Ed Thompson (Texas politician)

 Edward Lynn "Ed" Thompson (born November 24, 1950) is an American insurance agent and politician.
 He represented the 29th District in the Texas House of Representatives from 2013 to 2025.
-A member of the Republican Party, Thompson also serves as an insurance agent with State Farm since 1982.
+A member of the Republican Party, Thompson has also served as an insurance agent with State Farm since 1982.

 Education and career

 Thompson earned a Bachelor of Business Administration in Finance at the University of Houston, before moving to Pearland, Texas.
 Since then and before becoming a state legislature, he served on the Pearland City Council, the Pearland Economic Development Corporation, the Chairman of the Pearland Chamber, and Trustee of the Pearland Independent School District.

 On May 27, 2023, Thompson voted no to impeach Ken Paxton.
 In the 2024 election, he was succeeded by Jeffrey Barry.